Beyond Prague / The traveler’s guide to culinary Brno

 Soul Bistro is a fantastic option for travelers looking for a lighter, healthier alternative to heavy Central European stews.
 Their menu is globally inspired and highly inclusive, featuring a wide array of colorful vegetarian and vegan options alongside high-quality meat dishes.
 From warming seasonal soups to hearty salads and excellent avocado toasts, the food is wholesome and satisfying.
 They also take their coffee very seriously, pulling excellent espresso shots and offering a rotating selection of homemade lemonades that are perfect for reviving your energy on a warm Moravian afternoon.

-Immersive Cocktails
+Immersive cocktails

 Brno’s cocktail scene is entirely disproportionate to its size, boasting some of the most innovative and theatrical bars in all of Europe.